Old-school NYC fine dining w/ phone-only reservations & handwritten menus. Expect French-leaning prix fixe & top-notch service.

-The restaurant offers a French-leaning prix fixe menu with dishes like duck liver terrine, savory tart, and crispy flounder.
-Customers particularly recommend the coconut cake.
-It is noted that while the food is exceptional, it may not be a steakhouse.
+The cuisine is French-leaning with a prix fixe menu that changes daily, featuring dishes like duck liver terrine, savory tart, and crispy flounder.
+The coconut cake is a highly recommended dessert.

-"The coconut cake is highly recommended for its decadent flavor.
-The four-course prix fixe menu features French-leaning dishes such as duck liver terrine, savory tart, and crispy flounder."
+"The coconut cake is frequently highlighted as a decadent and must-try dessert.
+The four-course prix fixe menu often features dishes like duck liver terrine, savory tart, and crispy flounder."

 Important Note